State and Federal Prisons: A History of Growth

 Do State and Federal Prisons Create Criminals?

-The study asserts that the classification of an inmate to a particular security-level prison has more to do with recidivism than any of the so-called factors used to make the determination.
-If this is the case, then corrections officials must reconsider the classifications now in use.
+The central question in the State and Federal Prison study by Gaes & Camp was, “Do State and Federal Prisons create criminals?”
+This is clearly an important hypothesis to study because if that is the case, then we have been doing things completely wrong for some time.
+Rather than helping those convicted of crimes in society to turn their lives around (positive behavior modification), we may instead be engaging in negative behavior modification.
+The study asserted that the classification of an inmate to a particular security-level prison has more to do with recidivism than any of the so-called factors used to make the determination.
+If this is the case, then corrections officials must reconsider the classifications now in use at state and Federal prisons.
 The entire system would need a complete overhaul (Gaes & Camp, 2009; Foster, 2006).

-Of course, the system has overhauled itself considerably since its inception.
-Whereas state systems continue to vary greatly, especially as regards community corrections services, the Federal system has only had seven directors.
-With each director serving for several years, the system has developed in spite of most political whims.
+Of course, the state and federal prisons system has overhauled itself considerably since its inception.
+Whereas state systems continue to vary greatly by state, the Federal system has only had seven directors throughout its long history.
+With each director serving for several years, the system has developed in a stable manner despite ever shifting political whims.
 Early prison growth was largely attributed to widespread unemployment in the 1930’s and until the ‘get tough on crime’ drive of the 1980’s and 1990’s growth generally followed population figures (Foster, 2006).

 It is worth noting that the increase in prison populations through the 80’s and 90’s could have been more a result of administrative and legislative changes than with a real increase in crime.
 With lawmakers passing the so-called ‘three-strikes’ law and increases in the number of persons returned to custody as a result of failed drug tests, the increases appear somewhat artificially created (Chavers, 2009).
 Much of the legislation passed could be called knee-jerk reactions to public opinion, regardless the increases demand additional prisons be built.